MajorFemi/alx-low_level_programming/README.md

 The Directory 0x12-singly-linked_lists is a sub concept under DATA Structure.

-0x013-more_singly_linked_lists is to further widen the existing knowledge on linked list.
+0x013-more_singly_linked_lists is to further widen the existing knowledge on linked list

+0x14 - Bit Manipulation .